patrick-hurley/Coding-notes/Nuxt, Strapi, GraphQL.md

 ## Almost!
 **Although the theory is correct, unfortunately option 2 this doesn't appear to work with apollo.**

 When testing on Netlify, the `graphql` api will still be called on every page load of article, even though the articles have been statically generated.
-As soon as you turn off the Strapi server, the page content won't load.
+As soon as you turn off the Strapi server, the page content won't load unless the page is refreshed.

-To get round this, it appears that using `asyncData` needs to be used instead of the apollo method.
+To get round this, after trawling forums it looks like that `asyncData` needs to be used instead of the `apollo` method.

 ```javascript
 async asyncData({ app, params }) {